orchardstreet/PAINT-pixels-burned/README.md

 # PAINT-pixels-burned

-Calculates umber of $PAINT tokens burned through painting on the online collaboritive mural called, "Murall".
-Unnofficial code.
+Calculates number of $PAINT tokens burned through painting on the online collaboritive mural called, "Murall".
+Unofficial code.

 Can only calculate those burned on ETH at the moment, but not MATIC, so may be over half off right now.